 - Install smoke and carbon monoxide detectors throughout the home.

-- For those who are hard of hearing there are fire alarms that will let off a strobe light in order to alert them of a fire.
+- There are fire alarms for those who are hard of hearing that will let off a strobe light in order to alert them of a fire.
 These would not be appropriate to those who are prone to epilepsy or migraines.

 - Keep all rooms properly lit.